coldshrine/study-notes/books/effective-java.md

 ### Favour composition over inheritance

 Using inheritance inappropriately lead to fragile software.
 It is safe to use inheritance within a package where programmers have classes and subclasses under control.
 It is safe to use inheritance when extending classes specifically designed and documented for extension.

+Unlike method invocation, implementation inheritance violates encapsulation.
+Subclasses depend on the implementation details of its superclass for its proper function.